UNESCO Kalinga Prize for the Popularization of Science

 Many past Prize winners have been scientists in their own right, while others have been trained in journalism or have been educators or writers.
 Some have also been Nobel Prize winners.
 Previous laureates include Sir Julian Huxley, Margaret Mead and Sir David Attenborough.

-Division for Science Policy and Capacity Building
+Division of Science Policy and Basic Sciences

 Natural Sciences Sector